14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 2. LDL Cholesterol

 Know your fasting lipid numbers and get your high LDL-C to target.
+High serum lipids can lead to vascular damage and inflammation which could cause damage to the delicate cells in the brain.

 3. Social Isolation

-Design an active social routine involving people you enjoy being around.
-Group activities and shared living arrangements are a wonderful way to avoid mid- and late-life isolation.
+Group activities and shared living arrangements are a wonderful way to avoid mid- and late-life isolation and help prevent dementia.

 4. Education